TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Methotrexate (MTX) naïve populations with rheumatoid arthritis

 Severe IRRs with fatal outcome have been reported in rheumatoid arthritis patients in the post-marketing setting.
 In rheumatoid arthritis most infusion-related events reported in clinical trials were mild to moderate in severity.
 The most common symptoms were allergic reactions like headache, pruritus, throat irritation, flushing, rash, urticaria, hypertension, and pyrexia.
 In general, the proportion of patients experiencing any infusion reaction was higher following the first infusion than following the second infusion of any treatment course.
 The incidence of IRR decreased with subsequent courses (see section 4.8).
-The reactions reported were usually reversible with a reduction in rate, or interruption, of rituximab infusion and administration of an anti-pyretic, an antihistamine, and, occasionally, oxygen, intravenous saline or bronchodilators, and glucocorticoids if required.
+The reactions reported were usually reversible with a reduction in rate, or interruption, of rituximab infusion and administration of an anti-pyretic, an antihistamine, and, occasionally, oxygen, intravenous sodium chloride solution or bronchodilators, and glucocorticoids if required.
 Closely monitor patients with pre-existing cardiac conditions and those who experienced prior cardiopulmonary adverse reactions.
-Depending on the severity of the IRR and the required interventions, temporarily or permanently discontinue Truxima.
+Depending on the severity of the IRR and the required interventions, temporarily or permanently discontinue rituximab.
 In most cases, the infusion can be resumed at a 50% reduction in rate (e.g. from 100 mg/h to 50 mg/h) when symptoms have completely resolved.

-There are no data on the safety of Truxima in patients with moderate heart failure (NYHA class III) or severe, uncontrolled cardiovascular disease.
+There are no data on the safety of rituximab in patients with moderate heart failure (NYHA class III) or severe, uncontrolled cardiovascular disease.
 In patients treated with rituximab, the occurrence of pre-existing ischemic cardiac conditions becoming symptomatic, such as angina pectoris, has been observed, as well as atrial fibrillation and flutter.
-Therefore, in patients with a known cardiac history, and those who experienced prior cardiopulmonary adverse reactions the risk of cardiovascular complications resulting from infusion reactions should be considered before treatment with Truxima and patients closely monitored during administration.
-Since hypotension may occur during rituximab infusion, consideration should be given to withholding anti-hypertensive medicinal product 12 hours prior to the Truxima infusion.
+Therefore, in patients with a known cardiac history, and those who experienced prior cardiopulmonary adverse reactions the risk of cardiovascular complications resulting from infusion reactions should be considered before treatment with rituximab and patients closely monitored during administration.
+Since hypotension may occur during rituximab infusion, consideration should be given to withholding anti-hypertensive medicinal product 12 hours prior to the rituximab infusion.

-IRRs for patients with granulomatosis with polyangiitis and microscopic polyangiitis were similar to those seen for rheumatoid arthritis patients in clinical trials (see section 4.8).
+IRRs in patients with GPA, MPA and pemphigus vulgaris were consistent with those seen for rheumatoid arthritis patients in clinical trials and in the post-marketing setting (see section 4.8).

 Cardiac disorders

 Angina pectoris, cardiac arrhythmias such as atrial flutter and fibrillation, heart failure and/or myocardial infarction have occurred in patients treated with rituximab.
-Therefore patients with a history of cardiac disease should be monitored closely (see Infusion related reactions, above).
+Therefore patients with a history of cardiac disease should be monitored closely (see Infusion-related reactions, above).

 Infections